mrsarm/reqclient/README.md

 client.get({ "uri": "orders", "query": {"state": "open", "limit": 10} }, {}, 60 /* seconds */)
 ```

-This library use the `node-cache` to create the _in-memory_ cache.
-If
+This library use the `node-cache` module to create the _in-memory_
-you activate this feature, you need to add this dependency in your
+cache.
+If you activate this feature, you need to add this dependency in your
 project.

 In the example above, the cache will expire in 60 seconds, but you have